jraanamo/house250k/content/post/introduction.md

 ![](/uploads/2017/11/18/the-house.png)

-## Starting Point
+## The Starting Point

-Today we have the land and just recently we got the permit to start building.
-To get this far, we had imagined doing this for more than ten years, started looking at different styles of buildings few years ago and started talking with the house manufacturing companies seriously one or two years ago.
-Then, what feels like endless number of hours was spent at finding the right professionals - as required by the building legislation - and waiting for days and weeks for these professionals to respond to simple questions, in vain.
-Then finding new professionals who actually might do what they promised and take your project further.
+Now we have the land and just recently we got the permit to start building.
+To get thus far, we had first imagined doing this for more than ten years, then started looking at different styles of buildings a few years ago and finally started talking with the house manufacturing companies seriously one or two years ago.
+Sounds simple enough but the amount of coordination between different parties, time spent chasing after the right professionals required by the building legislation and the amount of internal debate seems like one years work already.

-After all that fighting and waiting we are now only at the _very beginning_ of the project.
-But I cannot wait to get started!
+After all that fighting and frustration we are now only at the _very beginning_ of the project.
+Still, I cannot wait to get started!